notificationapi-com/docs/docs/guides/logs.md

 SMS Specific Sub-Events:

 - Failed - Undelivered: We have received a delivery receipt indicating that the message was not delivered.
-This can happen for a number of reasons including carrier content filtering, availability of the destination handset, etc.
+This can happen for a number of reasons, including carrier content filtering, availability of the destination handset, etc.
 - Failed - Infrastructure: The message could not be sent due to problems with the underlying telecom service.

 Call Specific Sub-Events:

 - Delivered - Completed: The call was made, answered and disconnected.
-- Delivered - Busy: NotificationAPI dialed the number, but received a busy response.
+- Delivered - Busy: NotificationAPI dialled the number, but received a busy response.
-- Delivered - No Answer: NotificationAPI dialed the number but no one answered after 30 seconds.
+- Delivered - No Answer: NotificationAPI dialled the number, but no one answered after 30 seconds.
 - Failed - Cannot Reach: We could not connect the call.
-Possible causes include the destination is unreachable, or the number may have been input incorrectly.
+Possible causes include the destination being unreachable or the number may have been input incorrectly.

 <!-- Subscriptions – The email was successfully delivered, but the recipient updated the subscription preferences by clicking List-Unsubscribe in the email header or the Unsubscribe link in the footer. -->